Sibanye-Stillwater approves R6.8bn in gold, PGM projects as focus shifts to capital allocation - Miningmx

 Commenting in its 2020 financial year-end announcement, in which it posted a record full-year attributable profit of R29.3bn, the company said it was now R3.21bn net cash as of December 31 and ready to invest in production growth.

-New projects include Burnstone, a gold mining development in South Africa’s Mpumalanga province, that Sibanye-Stillwater would spend R2.3bn completing.
-The other projects are the R3.9bn K4 platinum group metals (PGM) brownfields expansion at Marikana section (formerly Lonmin), and Klipfontein which is an extension of Sibanye-Stillwater’s Kroondal PGM mine, for a capital cost of R66m.
+New projects include the proposed 130,000 oz per year Burnstone, a gold mining development in South Africa’s Mpumalanga province, that Sibanye-Stillwater would spend R2.3bn completing.
+The other projects are the R3.9bn K4 platinum group metals (PGM) brownfields expansion at Marikana section (formerly Lonmin which sank R4.4bn into the project), and Klipfontein which is an extension of Sibanye-Stillwater’s Kroondal PGM mine, for a capital cost of R66m.

+The K4 project would be brought into production in 12 months and reach sustainable annual production of 250,000 4E oz at an average operating cost of about R16,000/4E oz achieved in approximately seven years.

+About 7,000 jobs would be created over the life of the three projects.

 However, Sibanye-Stillwater CEO, Neal Froneman, issued a word of warning to the South African government of which he has been critical in the past.